Soccer Practice Ideas: Five Good Soccer Drills

 Next, to keep your players dribbling skills sharp, setup a shuttle run for players to dribble through.
 This could be a series of cones they dribble through, and then a section where they sprint with the ball, and finally a section where there's a passive defender they have to beat with a move and maybe even take a shot on goal.
 The keys are making sure players touch the ball with every step when they take a step with the ball and then after they do their move, they explode past the defender.
 Change of pace is the key to beating a defender, so slow and then blow past the defender.

-2) Control and touch.
-This is a good warm-up and also good to do once a almost every session: In pairs about five yards away from one another, one player tosses the ball in the air to his or her teammate’s right and left inside of the foot, top of the foot, thigh, chest, and head.
+2) Control and touch on the soccer ball.
+This is a good warm-up drill and also good to do once at almost every session: In pairs about five yards away from one another, one player tosses the ball in the air to his or her teammate’s right and left inside of the foot, top of the foot, thigh, chest, and head.
 Go through the cycle about ten times each – ten times on the left inside of the foot, left instep, right inside of the foot, right instep, left thigh and inside of the foot, right thigh and instep, and so on.

-Keep your ankle locked and hit the ball sharply back to your teammate.
+Keep your ankle locked and hit the ball sharply back to your teammate's hands.
 It helps to turn the body slightly to the side, so when you're playing the ball with your right foot your body is turned towards the right.
 Don't face your partner with your hips directly forward.
 Instead, shift your body to which ever side your working on.
+Try not to stand still but bounce a bit on your feet or toes as if you're playing in a game and looking to control the ball and make a pass.

 3) Tight spaces.
 Keep away in a tight square, starting out without restrictions, and then go to two touch, and then one touch.
 Towards the end, make it a competition where the team who completes ten passes first wins.
 The ideas is to make this like a very congested space so it's difficult for players to play out of.
 It's those situations where the field is crowded and players have to play short passes to escape pressure.